 Greer Gillies

-Greer is an PhD student co-supervised by Jonathan Cant from UTSC and is interested in perception and visual working memory.
+Greer is a PhD student co-supervised by Jonathan Cant from UTSC and is interested in perception and visual working memory.
 Her current projects involve ensemble coding and stimulus memorability.
 When not sobbing over an excel spreadsheet, Greer is either painting or asleep.

 MA (Psychology) University of Toronto, 2021